 Chocolate and toffee and gummies oh my!
 No matter what your sweet tooth craves you will surely find a candy that suits your fancy.
 If you’re enjoying your favorite treat with a cat friend purring in your lap, you might be tempted to share the spoils.
-Not so fast, though, first, you need to find out if it’s safe for them.
+Not so fast, though, as none of these are healthy or appropriate for your cat, and some may even be toxic, such as chocolate.

 So, can cats eat candy?
-Well, that depends on what kind of candy and whether it contains any ingredients known to be toxic to cats.
+Although there may be types of candy that are not directly toxic to cats, that doesn’t mean they should eat it.
+Candy is something cats should stay well away from.
+Lots of types of candy actually contain ingredients known to be toxic to cats.
 Even candy that won’t make your cat sick isn’t particularly healthy for them, however, and other treats make better choices.

 Toxic Candy Ingredients To Avoid

-Knowing whether a particular candy is safe for your cat starts with learning what ingredients could be toxic for your kitty if ingested.
-There are some other dangers involved with feeding your cat candy but let’s start with the ingredients to avoid.
+Cats should not eat any candy at all.
+If they happen to steal something off your counter, analyzing the ingredients and contacting your vet is the next thing to do promptly.
+Knowing whether a particular candy is poisonous for your cat starts with learning what ingredients could be toxic for your kitty if ingested.
+There are some other dangers involved with your cat eating candy by mistake, but let’s start with the toxic ingredients to avoid at all costs.

 Any chocolate candy is an automatic no-no when it comes to sharing with your cat.
-Chocolate toxicity is most common in dogs but chocolate is dangerous for all animals, including cats.
+Chocolate toxicity is most common in dogs but chocolate is dangerous for a lot of animals, including cats.
 Avoid feeding even small amounts of chocolate to your cat because it’s hard to predict how much they need to eat before getting sick.

 Chocolate contains two toxic compounds, theobromine and caffeine.
 The concentration of these compounds varies naturally in chocolate, which is why even a small amount of chocolate candy could be toxic.
 Some cats are also naturally more sensitive to these elements.

-While many nuts commonly found in candy–such as almonds and peanuts–aren’t toxic to cats, nuts aren’t a natural part of a cat’s diet and could still upset their stomach and cause diarrhea if eaten.
-Macadamia nuts, however, are toxic to cats and could cause both digestive and neurological issues.
+While many nuts commonly found in candy–such as sweet almonds and peanuts–aren’t toxic to cats, nuts aren’t a natural part of a cat’s diet and could still upset their stomach and cause diarrhea if eaten.
+Macadamia nuts, however, should also be avoided, as they may be toxic to cats and could cause both digestive and neurological issues.

 Any candy with raisins is potentially toxic to your cat.
 Grapes and raisins can cause kidney issues and even kidney failure in cats.
 While not every cat will have a bad reaction to raisins, the potential dangers are too serious to risk.
 Avoid feeding any raisin candies to your cat.

 Sugar-free candy and gum are often sweetened with a substance called xylitol, which is a known toxin to dogs.
-Xylitol causes dangerously low blood sugar levels and long-term liver damage if ingested.
-According to a study of xylitol ingestion in cats, however, our feline friends don’t react to the sweetener the same way that dogs do.
+Xylitol causes dangerously low blood sugar levels and long-term liver damage in dogs if ingested.
+According to a study of xylitol ingestion in cats, however, our feline friends don’t seem to react to the sweetener the same way that dogs do.

-Because the study had a small sample size of cats and didn’t discover much information on the long-term effects of xylitol versus short-term, experts still recommend that cats not ingest food or medications containing this sweetener.
+Because the study had a small sample size of cats and didn’t discover much information on the long-term effects of xylitol versus short-term, most experts still recommend that cats not ingest food or medications containing this sweetener to be on the safe side.

 Candy: A Choking Hazard For Cats